Lawrence Wilkerson: Assistant to Colin Powell

 Wilkerson spent some years in the United States Navy's Pacific Command in South Korea, Japan and Hawaii, where he was well regarded by his superiors.
-These recommendations led in early 1989 to a successful interview to become the assistant to Colin Powell, who was then finishing his stint as National Security Advisor in the Reagan administration and moving to a position in the United States Army Forces Command at Fort McPherson.
-He continued this supporting role as Powell became Chairman of the Joint Chiefs of Staff through the Gulf War, following Powell into civilian life and then back into public service when President George W. Bush appointed Powell Secretary of State.
+These recommendations led in early 1989 to a successful interview to become the assistant to Colin Powell, through 1993.
+Powell was then finishing his stint as National Security Advisor in the Reagan administration and moving to a position in the United States Army Forces Command at Fort McPherson.

+Wilkerson also had a stint as staff member to Richard Haass of the Council on Foreign Relations.

+Wilkerson continued his supporting role to Powell when the latter became Chairman of the Joint Chiefs of Staff through the Gulf War, following Powell into civilian life and then back into public service when President George W. Bush appointed Powell Secretary of State.

 Wilkerson was responsible for the review of information from the Central Intelligence Agency used to prepare Powell for his February 2003 presentation to the United Nations Security Council.
 His failure to realize that the evidence was faulty has been attributed to the limited time (only one week) that he had to review the data.
 The subsequent developments led Wilkerson to become disillusioned: "Combine the detainee abuse issue with the ineptitude of post-invasion planning for Iraq, wrap both in this blanket of secretive decision-making...and you get the overall reason for my speaking out."

 Later career

 Wilkerson has worked as a Distinguished Adjunct Professor of Government and Public Policy at the College of William & Mary since January 2006, and taught national security affairs in the Honors Program at George Washington University from January 2006 until December 2011.

-Wilkerson is one of the people interviewed in the 2007 documentary film No End in Sight, a film that is very critical of the way the occupation of Iraq was handled in the spring of 2003.

 As of 2014, he served on the advisory board of the Military Religious Freedom Foundation.

-In 2020, he was named a non-resident fellow of the Quincy Institute.
-According to Tablet magazine, in 2018-19, Wilkerson was in close contact with Trita Parsi of the National Iranian American Council as he developed and sought funding for the Institute.
+In 2020, he was named a nonresident fellow of the Quincy Institute.
+Wilkerson was involved in funding meetings for the Institute.

+Wilkerson is currently a Senior Fellow at the Eisenhower Media Network, a group of former military, intelligence and civilian national security officials who described themselves as offering "alternative analyses untainted by Pentagon or defense industry ties" and countering "Washington's establishment narrative on most national security issues of the day."

 Political positions and statements

 Since his retirement from the public sector Wilkerson has on several occasions spoken out against what he perceives as the poor planning and execution of the Iraq War as well as the global politics leading up to and following it.
-In particular he has denounced the decision-making process of the Bush administration and Vice President Dick Cheney's and Secretary of Defense Donald Rumsfeld's parts in it, and regularly describes the Bush administration has having been run by a neoconservative cabal.
+In particular he has denounced the decision-making process of the Bush administration and Vice President Dick Cheney's and Secretary of Defense Donald Rumsfeld's parts in it, and regularly describes the Bush administration as having been run by a neoconservative cabal.

 In the mid-2000s, he was a regular speaker at Ron Paul's Liberty Caucus.
 In a September 2006 conference call, Wilkerson expressed support for Wesley Clark and Anthony Zinni.
 He also endorsed Jim Webb against incumbent George Allen in the 2006 U.S. Senate election in Virginia.